COVID-19 Coding: Your Questions Answered

 When the first COVID-19 vaccines were approved for emergency use by the Food and Drug Administration, it brought hope for the country and a slew of questions for patients and healthcare providers.
 As a service to our practice community, we’ve pulled together some information that can help your office get ahead of the curve when it comes to the COVID-19 vaccine.

-Note that while the COVID-19 vaccine presents a lot of variables and challenges to administering, it also presents an opportunity for important personal connection during this difficult time.
+Note that while the COVID-19 vaccine presents a lot of variables and challenges to administration, it also presents an opportunity for important personal connections during this difficult time.
 As healthcare professionals, you are in a unique position to offer reassurance, information, and a public health service to the community.

 Now, let’s get to your questions.